the craft of acting

 Why This Program Is Application-Based

-That is why the application matters: not to judge you by credits, reels, or résumés, but to build the right room for you — one where the standard is shared, the scene partners are invested, and the work can move forward.
-We are not looking for perfection, we are looking for potential.
+That is why the application matters: not to judge you by credits, reels, or résumés, but to build the right room for you, one where the standard is shared, the scene partners are invested, and the work can move forward.
+We are not looking for perfection.
+We are looking for potential.

 It takes five minutes to apply.
 No audition.
 No reel.
 No credits required.
 Just honest answers about where you are as an actor, what you are looking for, and what you are ready to work toward.
 We promise you will hear from us within 5 to 7 days.